godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-beta-1.md

 - Baking a Lightmap3D is more prone to crash after we added support for transparency.
 The issue is tracked in [GH-101391](https://github.com/godotengine/godot/issues/101391).

+- Changes to scenes are not reflected in APK exports after the initial export in the Android editor.
+The issue is tracked in [GH-101007](https://github.com/godotengine/godot/issues/101007).

 ## Bug reports

 As a tester, we encourage you to [open bug reports](https://github.com/godotengine/godot/issues) if you experience issues with this release.
 Please check the [existing issues on GitHub](https://github.com/godotengine/godot/issues) first, using the search function with relevant keywords, to ensure that the bug you experience is not already known.